cosmic-lang/cosmic/README.md

 ## Bindings are initialized to zero
 In `Ruka`, bindings are initialized to default values depending on the type, `0` for numbers, `""` for strings, etc.

-## Receivers
+## Methods and Receivers
-`Method` definition in `Ruka` is done using `receivers` which specify which type the method is a part of, allowing for adding functionality to any type, even those foreign to your project
+`Method` definition in `Ruka` is done using `receivers` which specify which type the method is a part of, allowing for adding functionality to any type, even those foreign to your project.

+The receiver must be a reference, slice, or pointer type.
+If you want the function to get a copy of a value, you can just add that value to the parameter list.
 ```elixir
 const Result = enum{
   Ok(int),